M20 Fund for PhD Scholarships

 The M20 Program is the UEF’s long-term initiative for PhD candidates looking to pursue a career in interdisciplinary research.
 Thanks to a generous legacy gift from an anonymous donor, the UEF is able to provide fully funded PhD opportunities to at least 350 candidates.
 Over the coming decades, the fund will provide grants worth 106 million Euro.

 It is the M20 Program's goal to develop scholars with the interdisciplinary foundation required to address society’s most pressing challenges.
-Following a first pilot round with 4 PhD students in 2022, 10 new candidates will be able to join the program each year.
+After the pilot round with 4 PhD students in 2022, 10 new candidates will be able to join the program each year.

 The program complements the University of Groningen’s vision to turn knowledge into impact by prioritizing interactions with the private sector, public actors and nonprofits.